-Because the WolfCopy print servers are set to require both encryption and CUPS AuthType Basic the print subsystem in MacOS X 10.5 will actually stop the print job (but not the print queue or printer) and mark that job with the status On Hold (Authentication Required) as shown by number 1 in Figure 3.
+Because the WolfCopy print servers are set to require both encryption and CUPS AuthType Basic, the print subsystem in MacOS X 10.5 will actually stop the print job (but not the print queue or printer) and mark that job with the status:

 To print and save the AuthInforRequired setting simply click Resume in the tool bar as in number 2 of Figure 3.
 A dialog asking for Name: and Password: fields will appear.
 Enter a Unity ID and password and click ok to print.
 When the print job has successfully finished the CUPS print subsystem will update the printers.conf configuration file to add the correct setting for auth-info-required=username,password.
-From this point on the queue should not hold again and each user on the machine will be prompted in the print dialog for a name and password.
+From this point on, the queue should not hold again, and each user on the machine will be prompted in the print dialog for a name and password.

 This process must be completed for each WolfCopy printer installed.